 In his will he remembered the poor of Barrowby and Grantham.
 The Hurst Almshouses are west of St Wulfram's Church, Grantham and in Barrowby the Hurst Trust Fund was distributed on St Thomas’s Day each year.
 Dr Hurst died 17th March, 1674.
 The people of Grantham were so grateful for the help he gave during the plague there in 1637 that he was given the freedom of the borough.

 The memorial to Dr Hurst is to be found on the wall to the left of the window in the small vestry behind the organ.
 Dr Hurst's memorial is in Latin: the other memorial carved in ill spaced lettering is to his father, which reads: 'Here Iy intered the bodyes of Richard Hurst.
 Gent. buried February the 12 1628 and of Alice his wife buried March 9 1641 and they left. . .
 Thomas Hurst Bar. son of. . . church who married Anne.
 Heire to Mr. Lewis Somersall of Grantham and daughters Dorothy, Elizabeth, Mary, Susanna and Frances all of them parents of divers children’

-Prior to 1774 there were four bells, the other old bell hanging at the same time as the one just described is missing.
+Another old bell hanging at the same time is missing.
 Its inscription was 'In multis annis resonet campane Johannis' (For many years may John's bell resound).